mborreros/mborreros/README.md

 ### Boop 🐕

 My name is Maya Borrero.
 I have spent the last 10 years of my life serving people and becoming a queen of customer service (and I am only 24, so that's a little wild).
 This past year I decided to being a new journey in computer programming to challenge myself and get away from the monotony of the retail day-to-day.
-I gradtuated Flatiron School and am now embarking on my job search!
+I graduated Flatiron School and am now embarking on my job search!
 These are my projects and my coding work.
 I pride myself on always learning, getting my hands dirty, and asking meaningful questions.
 Don't hesitate to reach out!

 🤠 I'm currently working on my personal brand (who knew Twitter was professional now, y'know?)